cgrinker/bored/docs/relational_progress.md

 This ticket-level report summarizes the relational engine roadmap, capturing what has shipped, what remains, and which code paths we expect to touch next so the team can quickly regain context when switching threads.

-_Last updated: 2025-11-04_
+_Last updated: 2025-11-05_

-Latest validation: `build/bored_tests` (438/438) on 2025-11-04 after aligning overflow WAL ownership so crash drills collapse to single undo spans and landing recursive cursor coverage for spool crash/restart workflows; `build/bored_benchmarks --samples=10 --json` captured updated baselines (including `spool_worktable_recovery`) the same day.
+Latest validation: `ctest --output-on-failure` (445/445) on 2025-11-05 covering planner memo regression updates after propagating recursive CTE metadata into logical plans and spool materialize alternatives; `build/bored_benchmarks --samples=10 --json` captured updated baselines (including `spool_worktable_recovery`) on 2025-11-04.

 ## Current Capabilities